5 Surprising Reasons To Visit Bulgaria Right Now

 Bulgarian food isn’t as famous as other cuisines from the region, such as Turkish or Greek.

-However, Bulgaria’s rich history is the reason the dishes and the traditions are all an abundant reflection of all the different influences of peoples who passed through her lands.
+However, Bulgaria’s rich history is the reason the dishes and the traditions are all an abundant reflection of the different influences of peoples who passed through her lands.

 When you sit to eat somewhere in Bulgaria, you get at least a couple of national dishes on the menu, a few international meals, and several creations from the chef of the house.
 You can mix them all up with any salad or side dish possible to end up with (almost) endless possibilities to devour.